-Internationally acclaimed Soprano Celine Byrne has announced her Christmas Gala concert following her sell out concert last year.
+Internationally acclaimed Soprano Celine Byrne has announced her Christmas Gala concert for 1 night only following her previous sell-out concerts.

-Celine will perform popular operatic arias such as O Mio Babbino Caro, Un bel Di from Madame Butterfly and Nella Fantasia along with festive favourites such as the haunting In The Bleak Mid-Winter, O Holy Night and White Christmas (to name but a few).
-Celine will be joined onstage by Karl McGuckin accompanied by her festive orchestra under the baton of David Brophy.
+Celine will perform Viennese favourites such as Villia from The Merry Widow and My Hero from The Chocolate Soldier along with festive favourites such as the haunting In The Bleak Mid-Winter, O Holy Night and White Christmas (to name but a few).
+Celine will be accompanied by the RTÉ Concert Orchestra, conducted by David Brophy.
 A night of inspirational music, not to be missed.

 Celine Byrne is an Irish Soprano who’s compelling and thrilling performances have won her the universal acclaim of audiences and critics across the opera world.
 A performer of fine lyrical quality and a touching actor, Byrne made her operatic début as Mimi, in Scottish Opera’s 2010 production of La Bohéme.
 In the four seasons that have followed, her reputation and the demand for her tonal beauty and has seen her perform extensively throughout Europe as well as in the United States, China, Russia and Mexico.